 Enterprise Validation

-The HiBob case study demonstrates enterprise adoption at scale, proving the platform handles real-world governance requirements.
+The HiBob case study demonstrates enterprise adoption at scale, showing the platform can handle real-world governance requirements.

 Best For: Organizations requiring granular tool-level permissions across teams, or those needing to customize how LLMs interact with specific tools.